X16Community/x16-smc-bootloader/README.md

 2. Hold down the reset button as you connect the Commander X16 to mains power.
 This will enable the update mode on a system fully upgraded to bootloader v3.
-This method of initiating an update is referred to as the "fail-safe" and is handled by the bootloader's main entry point at address 0x1e00.
+This method of initiating an update is referred to as the ["fail-safe"](#fail-safe-bootloader-v3) and is handled by the bootloader's main entry point at address 0x1e00.
-More on that later on in this document.

 What happens internally when enabling update mode differs between the bootloader versions.